oigwe-frx/dataAnalytics_hackerNews/README.md

 21:00: 16.01 average comments per post

 ```
+**Conclusion:**

-**Conclusion** According to the data analyzed, time posted does affect the average number of comments a post can receive.
+According to the data analyzed, time posted does affect the average number of comments a post can receive.
 The best time to post is between 15:00 and 16:00 hours (between 3-4pm).
 Posts made during this time receive on average 38.59 comments.
 The worst time to post is between 23:00 and 0:00 hours (11pm-12am).
 Posts made during this time receive on average 7.99 average comments.